 Those people who wish to work in the Netherlands need to get the Dutch Basic Healthcare Insurance.
 It is compulsory.

 Where to get a Visa from

 Students can apply for a study visa at the Netherlands embassy or consulate.

 The University in the Netherlands that has accepted an application can also apply for the MVV and VVR on behalf of the student.
-This application goes through the Dutch Immigration and Naturalization Service (IND).
+This application goes through the netherlands Immigration and Naturalization Service (IND).